Applying for Assistance

 Complete the FAFSA after January 1

 Although it is helpful to have filed federal tax returns prior to filing the FAFSA, you should estimate your income on the FAFSA if your tax return is not completed by February 1.
-Once 1040's are complete, you must correct your FAFSA data if you completed the FAFSA using estimated information.
+Once 1040's are complete, correct your FAFSA data if you completed the FAFSA using estimated information.
 Eligible families can use the IRS data retrieval process when completing the FAFSA.
 This is a process that allows FAFSA filers to link to the IRS and transfer tax return information to the FAFSA.
 The Federal Department of Education and Augustana College recommend using the IRS data retrieval process as it saves time and reduces errors.
 If your taxes are filed when you complete the FAFSA, you will be prompted to use the IRS data retrieval.
 If your taxes are not yet completed, you can later upload that information when correcting your FAFSA once your taxes are filed.
 Please view the following tutorial on how to use the IRS data retrieval tool.
 Click here to view the video

 For Augustana to receive the results of your FAFSA, you must enter our Federal School Code of 001633.
 You should also list the codes for any other schools you may be considering.